SatutiKesar/ML-Practice/README.md

 Each day, I upload something I worked on.
 It could be:

 * A new ML algorithm implementation
-* Practice on a dataset
+* Practice on a dataset(You can take similar datasets from Kaggle)
 * A notebook with experiments
 * Notes + code combined